SlimeKnights/slimeknights.github.io/docs/json/recipes/fuel.md

 ---
 layout: page
 title: Fuel Recipes
+description: Fuel recipes are used to define valid fluids in the melter, alloyer, smeltery, and foundry in Tinkers' Construct since 1.16.
 ---
-Fuel recipes are used to define valid fluids in the melter, alloyer, smeltery, and foundry.
+{{page.description}}

 The rate of fuel consumption varies based on the usage.
 For the melter and alloyer, 1 fuel "duration" is consumed every 4 ticks, or 1/5 of a second.
 For the smeltery and foundry, multiple "duration" may will be consumed based on the size of the structure, causing the fuel to not exactly map to seconds.